FanDakFai/linuxscripts/CurlWebAutomation/README.md

 Java j2ee skeleton projects that could be used as starter project for application development.
 There are some notes:
 * All projects are used Maven as build tool (if it is applicable).
 * All projects are developed with Java SE 8.0 and/or Java JEE 7 (EJB 3.2).
 Source code is encoded as Unicode.
 * All projects are starter projects, more features could be added via patches in folder 𝘶𝘱𝘨𝘳𝘢𝘥𝘦.
-Please consult file 𝘙𝘌𝘈𝘋𝘔𝘌.𝘮𝘥 of project for detail guideline.
+Please consult file 𝘙𝘌𝘈𝘋𝘔𝘌.𝘮𝘥 of project (if any) for detail guideline.
 ## Project folder structure
 Project folder structure is obeyed Maven conventions.
 Extension points: